HReborn/Mock-learning-code/README.md

  - https://blog.logrocket.com/9-ways-deploy-react-app-free/#render
    - had to explicitily create a `robot_front/build` folder to allow render to build and had to add `npm run build` build command
  - <a href="https://www.koyeb.com/docs/deploy/django">How to deploy django on koyeb<a/>
+   - had to install waitress instead of guinicorn
+   - had to set a build command `waitress-serve --port=8000 robot_back.wsgi:application` and match to the exposed port (8000) on koyeb's settings.